Yeshiva gedolah

-History

 Israel and the United States

-There are several differences between yeshiva gedolahs in Israel and the United States, the most blatant one being its name: in the United States, yeshiva gedolahs are referred to as bais medrash, the same name given to Torah study halls.
+There are several differences between yeshiva gedolahs in Israel and the United States, the most obvious one being its name: in the United States, yeshiva gedolahs are referred to as bais medrash, the same name given to Torah study halls.
 Another difference is that while in most yeshivas in the United States, students graduate from mesivta after twelfth grade and then go on to yeshiva gedolah, Israeli mesivtas (known in Israel as yeshiva ketana or yeshiva tichonit) go until eleventh grade, after which the students graduate to yeshiva gedolah.